hackclub/outernet/README.md

 ### The End Goal: Shipping & Demos

-Demos are the culmination of a hackathon, it's important for hackers to leave feeling fulfilled and like they've acheived something of the weekend.
-It also gives everyone a special oppourtinity to see what others made over the weekend and celebrate one another's work.
+Demos are the culmination of a hackathon, hackers should leave demos feeling fulfilled and like they've acheived something of the weekend.
+It gives everyone a special opportunity to see what others made over the weekend and celebrate one another's creations.

-Shipping start from the first hour of Outernet, we set up a big banner in the town square for people to write about the ships.
-The goal was for the banner to be full by the end of the weekend.
+Shipping began during the first hour of Outernet, we set up a big banner in the town square for people to write about the ships.
+The goal was for the banner to be full by the end of the weekend:

 <img width="600px" alt="Screenshot 2023-08-11 at 2 20 35 PM" src="https://github.com/hackclub/outernet/assets/39828164/582fc68f-c4c0-428b-9eda-cec3f1c11088">

-The thinking here was that we would be able to encourage people to build as many projects as they'd like during the event.
+This encouraged people to build as many projects as they'd like during the event.
 It also gave the group a collective goal, we'd all win if the board was filled (in contrast to one project being selected as the definite "winner").

 At the end of the event, on Sunday, we had demos!
 We gathered everyone in the town square.
 To begin, people wrote their final ships on the big piece of cloth.
 Then, people set up stations to demo their projects from.
 Everyone had a board like this: